basysKom/basyskom_toolbox/001_tool.avoid_deprecated_qt.md

 DEFINES += QT_DISABLE_DEPRECATED_BEFORE=0x050200
 ```

-Removes everything what is deprecated since Qt 5.2 from the headers.
+Removes everything that has deprecated since Qt 5.2 from the Qt headers (causing the build to fail of deprecated code is used).